JamesWoolfenden/packer-by-example/README.md

 ## Quick Start

 Here's how to get started...
-1. `git clone https://github.com/jameswoolfenden/build-harness.git` to pull down the repository
+1. `git clone https://github.com/jameswoolfenden/packer-by-example.git` to pull down the repository
-2. `make init` to initialize the [`build-harness`](https://github.com/jameswoolfenden/build-harness/)
+2. `make packer/install` to get the tool.
+3. And test drive with `make packer/validate`.